sanjaybankar12/Retail-Manager/README.md

 >gradlew build

 Now after this command build directory is created with lots of sub-directories which mainly contains following directories as :

--classes = compile classes
+     1) classes = compile classes
--reports = test reports details
+     2) reports = test reports details
--libs = jar files of project
+     3) libs = jar files of project

+Finally, you have to run project by using command on Git Bash as :
+>./gradlew run

+and for normal command prompt you have to use as(not prefix './') :
+>gradlew run

 Use Following URL to add shops :
 > http://localhost:3000/shops